VasiliyKolihalov/FatNetLib/docs/2-essentials/10-modules.md

 * `ReorderReceivingMiddlewares()` - reordering the *ReceivingMiddlewares* pipeline

 These methods accept a collection of middleware types by which the list of middlewares is reordered.
-The reordering steps should be placed after the registration of all application middlewares.
+The reordering steps should be placed after the registration of all middlewares.

 ```c#
 public void Setup(IModuleContext moduleContext)